jh-117/SlideSmith-PPT-Generator/README.md

   ## Features

   - AI-powered presentation generation using GPT-4
+  - Secure API key management via Supabase Edge Functions
   - Automatic image sourcing from Unsplash
   - Interactive slide editor
   - Export to PowerPoint format
   - Version control for your decks

+  ## Architecture

+  The app uses Supabase Edge Functions to securely handle OpenAI API calls on the backend, ensuring API keys are never exposed to the frontend.